chamaeleonidae/api/docs/apis/deliveries.md

 # Deliveries (Coming soon)

-> **Interested in the Deliveries BETA program??
-[Ping us here](mailto:hello@trychameleon.com?subject=API+Deliveries+beta)**

-Deliveries are used to directly trigger an Experience to one or to many users.
-On the next page-load, the linked Experience will be triggered with the given options.
+Deliveries are used to directly trigger an Experience to one specific User.

+- In the simple case, on the next page-load, the linked Experience will be triggered with the given options.
+- In the more complex case, a time window (`from` / `until`) can be applied.
+- In the even more complex case filters such as `redirect` or `use_segmentation` can fine-tune the triggering.

+An Experience that is delivered to the User will show immediately and with higher priority than any other Automatic Experiences.
+Additionally, and Experience _may not_ show due to the conditions added to the Delivery itself.
+For example, when a Delivery uses segmentation (`use_segmentation`) and the segmentation does not match the User at the time of the page load, the Experience will not show and the Delivery is not attempted again.

 ## Schema :id=schema